auth0/Auth0.swift/README.md

 ### Bot Protection

-If you are using the [Bot Protection](https://auth0.com/docs/anomaly-detection/bot-protection) feature and performing database login/sign up via the Authentication API, you need to handle the `isVerificationRequired` error.
+If you are using the [Bot Protection](https://auth0.com/docs/anomaly-detection/bot-protection) feature and performing database login/signup via the Authentication API, you need to handle the `isVerificationRequired` error.
 It indicates that the request was flagged as suspicious and an additional verification step is necessary to log the user in.
 That verification step is web-based, so you need to use Universal Login to complete it.

 ```swift
 let email = "support@auth0.com"